Spanish Car Brands

 Cupra Logo

 The original name of this brand is SEAT Sport.
-It appeared in Abrera (Catalonia) in 1985 as the sports arm of the Spanish car manufacturer SEAT, which is part of the Volkswagen Group.
-The basic specialization of the company consisted in the production of competitive models for rallies and other types of races.
-She has won several FIA awards: three victories with the SEAT Ibiza Kit-Car in the World Rally Championship (three years in a row – from 1996 to 1998 inclusive), two awards from SEAT León in the FIA World Touring Car Championship ( in 2008 and 2009).
-In 2018, the parent company renamed the brand to Cupra and made it independent.
+It appeared in Abrera (Catalonia) in 1985 as a sports division of the Spanish automaker SEAT, a part of the Volkswagen concern.
+The company’s main specialization was to produce competitive models for rally and other types of racing.
+It won several FIA awards: three wins with the SEAT Ibiza Kit-Car in the World Rally Championship (three consecutive years from 1996 to 1998 inclusive), two awards with the SEAT León in the FIA World Touring Car Championship (in 2008 and 2009).
+In 2018, the parent company renamed the brand Cupra and made it independent.

 Defunct Car Brands